cosinekitty/astronomy/source/c/README.md

 Prepares to simulate a series of incremental time steps, simulating the movement of zero or more small bodies through the Solar System acting under gravitational attraction from the Sun and planets.

-After calling this function, you can call [`Astronomy_GravSimUpdate`](#Astronomy_GravSimUpdate) as many times as desired to advance the simulation by a small time step.
+After calling this function, you can call [`Astronomy_GravSimUpdate`](#Astronomy_GravSimUpdate) as many times as desired to advance the simulation by small time steps.

 If this function succeeds (returns `ASTRO_SUCCESS`), `sim` will be set to a dynamically allocated object.
 The caller is then responsible for eventually calling [`Astronomy_GravSimFree`](#Astronomy_GravSimFree) to release the memory.